ron-from-nl/TinyPass/README.md

 ### Groups

 Optionally, Secrets can be members of a "Group" selected from a list.
-The group selection field is editable and non-existent groups are automatically added to the user's groups, making group management easy.
+The group selection field is editable and non-existent groups are automatically added to the user's groups, making group management easy.<br />

 ### Search

-Search within Secrets and Fields, optionally filtered by Group, so you can find your Secrets in an instant (SQL wildcards "_" and "%" are supported).
+Search within Secrets and Fields, optionally filtered by Group, so you can find your Secrets in an instant (SQL wildcards "_" and "%" are supported).<br />

 ### Sort

 You can sort all columns in "Show Secrets", "Show Groups" and "Show Users" in ascending and descending order.
-Sorting the first "Id" column can be handy when you need to remove the last CSV import.
+Sorting the first "Id" column can be handy when you need to remove the last CSV import.<br />

 ### Select

-You can select multiple records in "Show Secrets", "Show Groups" and "Show Users" for deletion or CSV export.
+You can select multiple records in "Show Secrets", "Show Groups" and "Show Users" for deletion or CSV export.<br />

 ### Users

 By default there are two users named **User: "admin"** (role: "Admin") and **User: "tiny"** (role: "User").
 Admins can also add, change, or delete users.
 When an Admin deletes a user then all user-related Secrets and Groups are deleted.
 Admins cannot read other user Secrets and cannot delete users: "admin", "tiny".
 When a user performs a Password Change, then all Password Fields are re-encrypted.
-TinyPass also has a Shell interface that enables automated Password Changes.
+TinyPass also has a Shell interface that enables automated Password Changes.<br />

 ### Import / Export

 TinyPass supports CSV Import / Export (with automatic format recognition) and is compatible with more than 10 different password manager formats, including various browsers and other well-known formats.
-The group filter is also useful here, allowing you to export only Secrets being a member of a certain Group for instance when using Groups as names of people for whom you keep Secrets.
+The group filter is also useful here, allowing you to export only Secrets being a member of a certain Group for instance when using Groups as names of people for whom you keep Secrets.<br />

 ### Security

-Password fields are AES-256-CTR encrypted in the database with a SHA512 hash key of your user password (not written anywhere), so remember your password!
+Password fields are AES-256-CTR encrypted in the database with a SHA512 hash key of your user password (not written anywhere), so remember your password!<br />

 ### Other

-TinyPass is designed with performance in mind and also supports mobile screens.
+TinyPass is designed with performance in mind and also supports mobile screens.<br />

 </details>